nmfretz/down-the-rabbit-hodl/markdown/bitcoin-protocol.md

 The Bitcoin Protocol is a solution to the Byzantine Generals Problem for a distributed network of computers.
 The Byzantine Generals Problem is an allegory and thought experiment in computer science that deals with the game theory involved in how a decentralized, distributed network of computers can achieve consensus without a central trusted authority.
 In the case of Bitcoin, the question becomes: how can everyone in the network agree on the current state of the blockchain?

-First, watch this short video from Binance for a brief primer on what the Byzantine Generals Problem is and what a Byzantine Fault Tolerant System is.
+First, watch this short video from Binance for a primer on what the Byzantine Generals Problem is and what a Byzantine Fault Tolerant System is.

 <div class="youtube-container-small">
 <div>